Myles Straw Player Props: Guardians vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff is 14th in MLB with a collective 8.7 strikeouts per nine innings.
+- The Padres pitching staff ranks 14th in the league with a collective 8.7 strikeouts per nine innings.

-- The Padres' 3.82 team ERA ranks eighth across all MLB pitching staffs.
+- The Padres' 3.80 team ERA ranks sixth across all league pitching staffs.

-- Padres pitchers combine to rank 12th in baseball in home runs surrendered (71 total, 1.1 per game).
+- Padres pitchers combine to surrender 72 total home runs at a rate of 1.1 per game (to rank 13th in the league).

-- Musgrove (3-2) takes the mound for the Padres in his ninth start of the season.
-He's put together a 4.35 ERA in 41 1/3 innings pitched, with 42 strikeouts.
+- Wacha makes the start for the Padres, his 13th of the season.
+He is 6-2 with a 3.18 ERA and 64 strikeouts through 68 2/3 innings pitched.

-- His last appearance was on Wednesday against the Seattle Mariners, when the right-hander threw five innings, surrendering one earned run while allowing four hits.
+- His most recent appearance came on Wednesday against the Seattle Mariners, when the right-hander tossed six scoreless innings while giving up two hits.

-- In eight games this season, the 30-year-old has put up a 4.35 ERA and 9.1 strikeouts per nine innings, while allowing a batting average of .256 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.